stonecharioteer/blog/pages/til.md

 customexcerpt: "A list of things I learn every day."
 ---

-Right now, I am structuring this as a page with a list of links I encounter.
-Since this new, it will have an overload of links.
-I want to build a Telegram bot that manages this page for me.
+This is a page of things I learn/encounter daily.
+Some are links to blogs, others to github.
+I usually structure this with some helpful description so I can find it later.
+To be honest, this is mainly so I can track links in a way that is not reliant on external services.
+I plan to build a Telegram bot that manages this page for me.
+I can then introduce tagging and search, through the bot, of course.

 ## 2020-07-21